 Most transactional keywords (area + job title) are going to be competitive – and with good reason, because these are your money-making keywords.

+Google will understand the user intent, but your keyword research efforts are quite literal – so be sure to analyze all the possible variants that you can think of in every niche that you photograph.
 Get in the mindset of your ideal client avatar and the niche you are wanting more clients from (in your area).
 What are they Googling for?
-Test your theories out with that tool.
+Test your theories out with that keyword research tool that I linked above.

-When I do SEO keyword research for photographers, I typically research and deliver THOUSANDS of lines of data for the entire state/province.
-Are all of those with volume?
-No. But thousands of lines of data are researched to identify the keywords with volume – and equally the ones without it – so you have equal clarity about what to spend your time on and what to not waste your time on.
+When I do SEO keyword research for photographers (in case you want a done-for-you service), I typically research and deliver THOUSANDS of lines of data for the entire state/province across every niche.
+Are all of those keywords guaranteed with volume?
+No. But thousands of lines of data are still researched to identify the keywords with volume – and equally the ones without it – so you have equal clarity about what to spend your time on and what to not prioritize.

-So, if you have ever hired an SEO “pro” in the past and they delivered maybe 2-3 dozen keywords, I’m sorry – but they didn’t do a great job.
+SIDE NOTE: So, if you have ever hired an SEO “pro” in the past and they delivered maybe 2-3 dozen keywords – and only those with actual found search volume, I’m sorry – but they didn’t do a great job.

 Funny GIFs aside, that’s how it can feel by not paying attention to all the different ranking factors – or at least, the primary ones to focus in on outside of just placing some keywords on your website and crossing your fingers.